-Here for an extremely rare and magnificent industrial bench, designed by Dutch architect Dom Hans van der Laan and produced by Benedictus for the Monastery of Vaals in 1960.
+Here for an extremely rare and magnificent industrial bench, designed by Dutch architect Dom Hans van der Laan and produced for the Pauluskerk in Dongen 1967.
 Dom van der Laan was one of the leading figures of the School of Bossche, and architectural movement based on numerical relationships.
 Dom Hans van der Laan designed the monastery in 1960 together with these benches and some other small monastery pieces.
 Besides the monastery he designed some other pieces but only on request and in very low production.
 His pieces are extremely hard to find and similar to designs / ideas from Gerrit Thomas Rietveld and Le Corbusier.
 This bench was made of a solid galvanized steel frame and pine wooden shelves, assembled in a well thought construction connected with invisible connections and finished with very nice visible copper nails.
 The shelves have a grey stained color and it has a very nice used patina from usage over the years.
 Doesn’t matter wherever you put it, it gets better every time you look at it.
 This bench, he designed for the monastery, reveals van der Laan’s subtle, minimalistic aesthetic.

 Please contact us for affordable and none profit global shipping quotes.
 We provide white glove, express and sea freight shipping options.
 Contact our shipping department for a non-binding shipping quote, you will get a response within 48 hours.

 Didn't found what you were looking for?
 Our actual inventory is much bigger than our website shows.
 So if there is anything specific you are looking for, please let us know.
 And if we cannot help you with our current inventory we can always source an item in our network.
 We can also advice on similar pieces, colors and styles.